PavelPZ/riverpod_navigator/README.md

   });
 ```

-## Navigation aware actions to AppNavigator
+## Navigation aware events to AppNavigator

 It is good practice to place the code for all events specific to navigation in AppNavigator.
 These can then be used not only for writing screen widgets, but also for testing.